Why Adalo Works for Building Apps with SAP HANA Data

 - Optimize Performance: Use caching, pagination, and API monitoring to handle large datasets efficiently.

-- Deploy: With Adalo, you can launch a single app across web, iOS, and Android without rebuilding for each platform.
+- Deploy: Launch a single app across web, iOS, and Android without rebuilding for each platform.

-Adalo’s no-code approach reduces development time and costs, making it easier for businesses to create functional apps powered by SAP HANA data.
+Adalo's approach reduces development time and costs, making it easier for businesses to create functional apps powered by SAP HANA data.
 With the right setup, you can build operational dashboards, customer portals, or mobile tools in days instead of months.
+Paid plans include unlimited database records, removing storage constraints that could otherwise limit enterprise-scale deployments.

 Building Intelligent Apps with SAP HANA Cloud | SAP TechEd in 2022 | Demo